 There has also been a lot of controversy around the methods some companies have used to roll out their programs raising concerns about public safety and accessibility.
 Despite these concerns, the flood of varying options are opening so many eyes to a new, more efficient way of life.
 Conversations among city officials and rideshare companies are not debating whether or not these new micromobility solutions should exist, but how they should exist.
 It's just a matter of implementation.

 Micromobility Conference - San Francisco, CA

 With so much momentum, ridership rates, and concerns about how to move the industry forward, the first Micromobility Conference was formed on January 31st 2019 in San Francisco, CA. So, of course, we had to be there!

 New riders dipping their toes into the world of portable transportation tend to gravitate towards something with no / low learning curve, and that's exactly why bikes and kick scooters are dominating the rental options right now.
-This is an important first step for many, which is why we offer such options in our lineup like P2 Mini E-Bike and L8F Electric Scooter.
+This is an important first step for many, which is why we offer such options in our lineup like P2 Mini E-Bike and Scooterboard.
 But we also have our eyes fixed on the overall transformative potential of something even more capable.

 Making A Case For The Electric Unicycle

 Anyone who knows me personally understands exactly how much electric unicycles have completely changed the way I live my daily life with an unprecedented level of convenience and freedom that also happens to allow me to live within a much smaller carbon footprint.
 It's like suddenly learning you've gained a newfound superpower.
 I'm definitely not alone, as many of our customers have similarly powerful stories.

 This conference was chock full of key players from all angles: producers (like us), service providers, local government reps, and venture capital.
 We were thrilled to have the opportunity to give an on stage presentation, and Rose Wang (our CEO) did so expertly while comfortably mounted on our Hovershoes X1.